jeancsil/gandalf-the-searcher/docs/research.md

 ## Starting ideas

-These ideas are in very early stages.
-There is not lots of knowledge of the area of web-scrapping or crawling, only the desire to build such a system and use my knowledge to make the information searchable.
+These ideas are in very early stage.
+I do not have a lot of knowledge in the area of web-scrapping or crawling, only the desire to build such a system and use my knowledge to make the information searchable.

 - The system must be distributed.
 For me, there is no point in building a software that runs on a single machine and can't scale up based on the need of speed or down based